Robustness in deep learning: The good (width), the bad (depth), and the ugly (initialization): Introduction

-where $\hat{\bm{x}}$ is uniformly sampled from an $\ell_2$ norm ball of $\bm x$ with radius $\epsilon$, denoted as $\text{Unif}(\mathbb{B} (\epsilon, \bm{x}))$. \rebuttal{Since our definition of \emph{perturbation stability} takes the expectation to clean and adversarial data points, it is natural to describe the \emph{average robustness} of a neural network.
-It can be noticed that the larger value of \emph{perturbation stability} means worse \emph{average robustness}.}
+where $\hat{\bm{x}}$ is uniformly sampled from an $\ell_2$ norm ball of $\bm x$ with radius $\epsilon$, denoted as $\text{Unif}(\mathbb{B} (\epsilon, \bm{x}))$. \end{definition} Since our definition of the \emph{perturbation stability} takes the expectation of the clean and the adversarial data points, it is natural to describe the \emph{average robustness} of a neural network.
+It can be noticed that the larger value of the \emph{perturbation stability} means worse robustness in average, i.e., \emph{average robustness}.